-WARNING: DO NOT use the seat belt if the ROPS structure has been removed from the tractor.
+WARNING: DO NOT use the seat belt if the ROPS is in the folded position, or the structure has been removed from the tractor.

 O. Fuel Fill Cap

 The fuel fill cap is located on the left fender beside the operator's seat.